suganyas/StateStringService/README.md

 * do not use cookies - Done
 * each operation logs what it is doing in a log/console, e.g. userID: “ab85c56a”, added: “a”, 2 times - Logged trace, info, error statements
-* two different browsers from single computer are two different users - Since cookies could not be used I used UUID which will change with the browser session since the scope of the controller is session
+* two different browsers from single computer are two different users - Since cookies could not be used I used UUID which will change with the browser since the scope of the controller is "session" and user from same machine and different browser will be treated as different clients and tabs in same browser as same client
 * provide an instruction how to install your solution (including dependencies) and start it (on linux or mac) - provided above

 # supported operations: All Done

 - GET /state - returns the current state - Done
 - GET /sum - sums all numbers in a string, e.g. “5abc141def” returns 146, if there are no numbers return 0 - Done
 - GET /chars - shows the current state without numbers, e.g. “5abc141def” returns abcdef - Done